Da9TH5e/PyPilot/README.md

-# 🚀 Pypilot
+# 🚀 Pysistant
 Lightweight AI orchestration system with strict client–server separation.
-Pypilot is designed to keep the client small and controlled, while delegating heavy reasoning and code generation to a VPS backend.
+Pysitant is designed to keep the client small and controlled, while delegating heavy reasoning and code generation to a VPS backend.

 ## ✅ Built So Far
 - Modular model abstraction layer